-Of course, a realistic translation of C-code must also deal with the absence of a boolean datatype, functions omitting a return statement, operator precedence and expressions with side effects (think for instance of using \verb+--+$x$ as a loop condition).
-All this can be done,\footnote{This is discussed in the formal treatment at \url{http://www.trs.cm.is.nagoya-u.ac.jp/c2lctrs/formal.pdf}} but we will not go into detail here.
+A realistic translation of C code must also handle the absence of a boolean data type, operator precedence, and expressions with side effects (e.g., a loop condition \verb+--+$x$).
+All this is easily doable\footnote{This is discussed in the formal treatment at \url{http://www.trs.css.i.nagoya-u.ac.jp/c2lctrs/formal.pdf}} (and included in our implementation), but for the sake of brevity we will not go into detail here.

-Finally, the generated system is optimized to make it more amenable to analysis. \footnote{Variations of such preprocessing steps preserving the properties of interest to simplify the output of an automatic translation are fairly standard in program analysis, see e.g.\ \cite{alb:are:gen:pue:zan:08,alp:esc:luc:07,bey:cim:gri:ker:seb:09,fal:kap:sin:11,spo:lu:mes:09}.}
+Finally, the generated system is optimized to make it more amenable to analysis:\footnote{Variations of such preprocessing steps preserving the properties of interest to simplify the output of an automatic translation are fairly standard in program analysis, see e.g.\ \cite{alb:are:gen:pue:zan:08,alp:esc:luc:07,bey:cim:gri:ker:seb:09,fal:kap:sin:11,gie:asc:bro:emm:fro:fuh:hen:ott:plu:sch:str:swi:thi:16,spo:lu:mes:09}.}

-\begin{itemize} \item \emph{Combining rules.} Similar to~\cite{fal:kap:sin:11}, we repeat the following process: \begin{itemize} \item select any unconstrained rule $\rho$ of the form $\symb{u}(x_1,\dots, x_n) \to r$ where $\symb{u}$ is not the initial symbol of a C-function (like $\symb{fact}$ in Example~\ref{exa:fact1 cnt 1}), and $\symb{u}$ neither occurs in $r$ nor in the left-hand side of any other rule; the repetition stops if no such $\rho$ exists; \item rewrite all right-hand sides with $\rho$; \item remove both the rule $\rho$ and the symbol $\symb{u}$. \end{itemize} This process does not substantially alter the multi-step reduction relation $\arrr{}$ as the only symbols removed are those which we think of as ``intermediate'' symbols.